Crimea's return to Russia leaves Tatars fearful of future

 Both Chubarov and Asaba have also discussed establishing some form of autonomy for Tatars in Crimea, although the talks are in their infancy.

-Sergei Aksyonov, the leader of Crimea's separatist authorities whose election Kiev does not recognise, said in a recent interview that money available to Tatars would be doubled this year.
+Sergei Aksyonov, the leader of Crimea's separatist authorities whose election Kiev does not recognize, said in a recent interview that money available to Tatars would be doubled this year.

 "There are no ethnic or religious conflicts and we will never allow that," Aksyonov told Reuters.